 The problem of small, squishy function keys

-Once the main keyboard keys were put in the Kinesis Advantage, the designers had a problem: There were eighteen essential keys left, and only twelve slots.
-Their solution was to move ESC, the F-keys, and several others to the top row of the keyboard, and make them small rubber buttons instead of full-size mechanical.
+Once the main keyboard keys were put in the Kinesis Advantage, the designers had a problem: There were eighteen essential keys left and only twelve slots.
+Their solution was to move the ESC, the F-keys, and several others to the top row of the keyboard, and make them small rubber buttons instead of full-size mechanical ones.
 This may not be a problem for journalists and bloggers, but it is an issue for RSI-suffering programmers and web developers, who tend to make extensive use of the F-keys.

 Also, it’s nearly impossible to remove these button assemblies for the cleaning which is sometimes needed, because they are held on with melted plastic tabs instead of screws.
 If the button response starts getting sketchy, you basically have two options: Live with it, or send it back to Kinesis for repair.

 If you’ve tried some ordinary ergonomic keyboards with poor results, the Kinesis Advantage is a step up that you may need to take.
 The price tag is high, there is an adjustment period, and some elements of the design may annoy you.
 However, if it helps your typing-related pain, those other things are petty by comparison.
 Also, after a while, you will most likely learn to work around the annoying features of the keyboard and begin to enjoy some of its more subtle efficiency benefits.

 - The Best Electric Standing Desks From The Past – Comprehensive Guide - November 23, 2023